HR's Guide to Surviving Open Enrollment Season

 Use the following tactics to prepare properly for another benefits enrollment process:

-Get Organized Early: Be proactive and prepare well in advance.
+1. Get Organized Early: Be proactive and prepare well in advance.
 There is no such thing as starting too early.
 HR should review the previous year's open enrollment process to determine which materials, tactics, and communications worked most effectively—and which might need to be revamped.
+Because of COVID, employees’ lives look a lot different now than they did a year ago—and so may their priorities when it comes to benefits.
+Consider making changes to your benefits package to accommodate a changing workforce.

-Make Deadlines and Meet Them: It's imperative that teams develop a detailed plan or timeline with clearly defined goals and objectives for their employees.
+2. Make Deadlines and Meet Them: It's imperative that teams develop a detailed plan or timeline with clearly defined goals and objectives for their employees.
 Avoid pushing these deadlines to stay on track throughout the process, but also don’t rush deadlines if unnecessary—doing so could add stress and pressure for everyone on the team.
-Trust the timeline and deadlines you created.
+Trust the timeline and deadlines you created but remember — more often than not a successful open enrollment is based on employees having their ID cards in hand prior to the effective date.

 Other Benefits Enrollment Best Practices